kleinfreund/retrieve/README.md

 A response error handler can have one of two results:

-- maintaining the error state of the response (indicated by returning `{ status: 'maintained', value: error }`)
+- maintaining the error state of the response (indicated by returning an `Error` object)
-- correcting the error state of the response (indicated by returning `{ status: 'corrected', value: response }`)
+- correcting the error state of the response (indicated by returning a `Response` object)

-Returning a result object with the corrected status and a `Response` object allows `retrieve` to continue processing the response as if no error occurred in the first place.
+Returning a `Response` object allows `retrieve` to continue processing the response as if no error occurred in the first place.
 Then, no further error response handlers will be processed.

 **Example**: